adam-stokes/deprecated-matahari-bm/README.markdown

 9. sigar
 10. sigar-devel

 These packages may be available in your distribution.
-In Fedora 14, they can be installed via the yum command.
+In Fedora 15, they can be installed via the yum command.

-*Step 2* - Build Mataharhi
+*Step 2* - Build Matahari

     user% make
     user% cd linux.build